CBMIWU/Research_Reproducibility/RepeatAutomator/README.md

 # Research_Reproducibility Tool

-##Authors:
-John Christian Lukas -- clukas812@gmail.com

 ##Objects:
 * DatabaseManager -- query redcap and enter errors into a sql database
 * XMLExtractor -- extract data from the xml version of the pubmed site for an article
-* ArticleManager -- handle user interaction and enter data into redcap database
+* ArticleManager -- handles user interaction and enter data into redcap database
 * ArticleExtractor -- extract data from the text of an article
 * Article -- PDFArticle and XMLArticle classes depending what type of article is extracted

 ##Management:
 * query_redcap -- manage DatabaseManager methods
-* executer -- manage extraction of data for PDFArticle and XMLArticle
+* executer -- manages extraction of data for PDFArticle and XMLArticle

 ##Dependencies:
 	os				-- https://docs.python.org/3/library/os.html